-(shortcut to work bee dates - work bee dates)
+(shortcut to Working bee dates)

 In Wellington City, community volunteers are involved in restoring a large expanse of hillside, valley, stream and parkland that encompasses Trelissick Park and Ngaio Gorge to create a beautiful wilderness area.
 Groups involved in this restoration include the Highland Park Progressive Association, Ngaio Crofton Downs Residents’ Association, Royal Forest and Bird Protection Society, Wellington Botanical Society and the Wadestown Residents’ Association.